psryland/rylogic_code/readme.md

 This project is only used on windows.
 Compiling requires MSBuild and Python 3.
 Follow these steps to build:

-- Pulling to a clean directory
+- Pull to a clean directory
-- Create a _/pr/script/UserVars.py_ file based on the _UserVars.template.py_ file in the same directory.
+- Create a _/script/UserVars.py_ file based on the _UserVars.template.py_ file in the same directory.
-- Use _/pr/script/Build.py_ to build projects from the command line, or, open _/pr/build/rylogic.sln_ in visual studio.
+- Use _/script/Build.py_ to build projects from the command line, or, open _/build/rylogic.sln_ in Visual Studio 2022.

 This repo is actively developed, often refactored, and frequently broken.
 It is public so that the source for my released projects is publicly available.